Louis345/JSFrameworks2022/exercises/18-automated-testing/README.md

 As a user, I would like to hide my list of links.

 ## Instructions

+Open the file _src/utils/someRandomFunctions.test.js_ and follow the instructions.

 Open the file _src/components/App/App.test.js_ and follow the instructions.